-This bike took me about 70 hours of crocheting to transform.
+This Crochet Yarn Bike took me about 70 hours of crocheting to transform.
 I had a few rules for myself:

-- Customize each peice to go onto the bike and not get lazy to make squares to stretch over.
+- Customize each piece to go onto the bike and not get lazy to make squares to stretch over.

-- Once a panel was created, decide if futher embellishments were necessary to push it up the creativity scale.
+- Once a panel was created, decide if further embellishments were necessary to push it up the creativity scale.

 - Take my time and really examine the colours as I go.
 Ensure there’s a great balance of really exciting colours.

-Click READ MORE to see our steps.
+See our steps.
 As each step is completed, a photograph showing our update will be added.
 I also did a Crochet Ferris Wheel too!

 Our mission is to yarn bomb this bike for an amazing exhibit to inspire crocheters.
 Here are my steps to transform this bike.